dmuratov-als/shell-link-checker/README.md

 ```

 #### Resulting files:
-- _PROJECT-NAME-broken-links-DD-MM-YYYY.tsv_ - list of the links with erroneous HTTP codes and referring URLs (see the picture above).
+- `${project}-broken-links-DD-MM-YYYY-HHSS.tsv` - list of the links with erroneous HTTP codes and referring URLs (see the picture above).
-- _PROJECT-NAME-curl-links.tsv_ - list of all the links with some other information.
+- `${project}-curl-summary.tsv` - list of all the links with other information.
-- _PROJECT-NAME-curl.log_ - curl log for debugging purposes.
+- `${project}-curl.log` - curl log for debugging purposes.

 ## Version history
+#### v2.3.1
+- The ${project}-curl-links.tsv file renamed to ${project}-curl-summary.tsv
+- The existing $file_broken_links files do not trigger the "Overwrite existing files?" dialog
+- The previous (or empty) files are removed upon subsequent script runs, not overwritten
+- Some minor code changes

 #### v2.3.0
 - Added: if username and password were provided in the script 1, the script 2 tries to use them.
 - Changed: the timestamp, which is appended to the $file_broken_links filename, now includes hours and minutes.
 There is also a dialog to compress the file.